mmmarinho/icra2023_orbitalmanipulation/README.md

 python3 -m venv venv
 source venv/bin/activate
 ```

-- These instructions are for `bash`-enabled systems, for other terminal programs check the venv documentation linked below.
+- These instructions are for `bash`-enabled systems, for other terminal programs, check the venv documentation linked below.
 - Remember to always activate this virtual env again when you want to reuse it.
 - For more info on how to use venv [[click here]](https://docs.python.org/3/tutorial/venv.html).